Carbonite Availability for Actian PSQL Replication and DR

 In the event of a system failure, the stand-by server is immediately ready to stand in for the primary server and take over all operations -- users only need to restart their application.
 This provides a very low Recovery Time Objective (RTO) as well.
 (Depending on the exact configuration, the OS and database may need to be separately licensed, and for off-site or cloud-based stand-by solutions, some additional application configuration changes may be required as well.)

-Availability offer true "any-to-any" capability -- meaning that you can go from physical server to another physical server, physical to virtual, virtual to virtual server, virtual to physical, physical to cloud, cloud to virtual, and so on.
+Availability enables true "any-to-any" capability -- meaning that you can go from physical server to another physical server, physical to virtual, virtual to virtual server, virtual to physical, physical to cloud, cloud to virtual, and so on.
 This gives you the ability to host your backup data center internally, on a small virtual server host, or up in a cloud-based server environment (which can provide additional replication capabilities).

 The key to getting this all working correctly is to have a solid understanding of the software running within the environment.
 Goldstar Software, one of the leading PSQL support organizations in the world, understands the special needs of PSQL databases and can ensure that Availability is configured correctly.
 Goldstar Software even includes free configuration time with each Availability license purchased through us, so that we can ensure that your system is configured correctly and that your PSQL database is protected.
 We also include basic system administrator training, so that you can quickly get comfortable with your disaster-recovery solution and sleep easier at night!